xyberwarfare/HackTheBox/Legacy.md

 Set options and run exploit however exploit failed and no session was created.
 This is due to the target running Windows 5.1 86x (32-bit) and this exploit only works on targets that are running x64 (64-bit) machines.
 <img width="827" alt="image" src="https://user-images.githubusercontent.com/114961392/201552234-baf97d90-dd98-41cc-b4b0-0cc2afeeb3f0.png">

 Let's try the /windows/smb/ms17_010_psexec exploit.
-Set the opeions and run the exploit.
+Set the options and run the exploit.
 WOOSHKAH, we have a meterpreter shell.
 <img width="502" alt="image" src="https://user-images.githubusercontent.com/114961392/201552561-ae3a4041-497a-495b-9035-5896ef8c81d5.png">

 From here we can navigate to John's desktop to capture the user flag.